Saint Vincent & the Grenadines Travel Guide

-Also worth visiting in the capital is St. George’s Angelican Cathedral, the colourful market and Fort Charlotte (located 200m above the coast on the outskirts of town).
+Also worth visiting in the capital is St. George’s Anglican Cathedral, the colourful market and Fort Charlotte (located 200 metres above the coast on the outskirts of town).
 Kingstown is quiet in the evening with few dining options available.

 From Kingstown you have the option of driving north along the rugged and wild east coast (exposed Atlantic side) where you can see lava flows from La Soufrière volcano.